spiridonovfed/readme_gen/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project is built as final part of Python Basics Training conducted by EPAM.
+This project is built as a final part of Python Basics Training conducted by EPAM.
 It renders a random people data table using [Randomuser.me](https://randomuser.me/) API.
 By default quantity of entries is set to 1000, but it can be changed.
 User can create new entry manually, edit or delete existing exntries.